gmp26/.emacs.d/README.md

 If you're new to emacs, check out
 [this introductory tutorial](http://www.braveclojure.com/basic-emacs/)!

+### Local additions
+M-g is mapped to the command 'goto-line

 ## Organization

 I've tried to separate everything logically and document the purpose